Kubernetes on bare metal

 CKS clusters

 CKS clusters grant you privileged access to Kubernetes resources.
 You run workloads on your own dedicated hardware.
-These servers operate independently of other operations and are connected via isolated Virtual Private Clouds (VPCs).
+These servers operate independently of other operations and connect through isolated Virtual Private Clouds (VPCs).
 Host permissions to Nodes are also securely managed within VPCs, so you don’t need to manage the underlying infrastructure.
-CoreWeave Kubernetes Service leverages clusters to provide efficient, scalable, secure Kubernetes workload orchestration.
-Containers access server hardware directly, making CKS ideal for model training and VFX rendering.
-The architecture and components are purpose-built to offer maximum efficiency, minimal latency, and extensive customization.Cluster architecture
+CKS uses clusters to provide efficient, scalable, secure Kubernetes workload orchestration.
+Containers access server hardware directly, which suits workloads such as model training and VFX rendering.
+The architecture and components are designed for efficiency, low latency, and customization.Cluster architecture

 Learn more about the specific components within the Managed Control Plane and Managed Data Plane, and how they support CKS cluster performance.